DomainDrivenArchitecture/dda-managed-ide/README.md

 This crate automatically installs software on a Linux system.
 The target can be a standalone system but in most cases we prefer virtual machines as they offer snapshots and easy relocation.

-We abstracted away some configuration in our domain layer to use :virtualbox as the target type for the installation.
-If you wish to use another target type or different defaults you can define your own domain convention rather easily.
+We separated our configuration conventions in a layer called "domain-layer".
+As conventions are simple data-transformation adjusting this domain layer to your own conventions will be very easy.

 The dda-managed-ide installs the following packages in addition to the packages of the managed-vm: